FXIhub/hummingbird/README.md

 # Hummingbird
 This repository aims to coordinate the efforts of the Single Particle Imaging (SPI) community on software for online analysis.

+# Documentation

+You can find documentation about the project at [spidocs.readthedocs.org](http://spidocs.readthedocs.org).

 # Contribute

 If you would like to contribute just go the issues page and [create a